freddiehaddad/oxidized/README.md

 ```

 Benchmark reports are generated under `target/criterion/` (open the `report/index.html` inside each benchmark folder).

+CI also runs quick benches on push and weekly (Mon 06:00 UTC) across Ubuntu, macOS, and Windows.
+HTML reports are uploaded as artifacts named `criterion-<os>` on each run.

 ```bash
 # Linux/macOS - Run all tests (108+ comprehensive tests)